 I have a laptop running Windows 7 Ultimate.
 I have encrypted my drives using BitLocker.
 Now I have also installed Lubuntu along with Windows.
 But my encrypted drives are not visible in Linux.
 How can I fix this?

-You can access BitLocker partition under Linux using Dislocker, an opensource driver which is using FUSE (or not).
+You can access the BitLocker partition under Linux using Dislocker, an open-source driver that is using FUSE (or not).

 Thanks to Aorimn, his solution worked for me.
 I'm fairly unexperienced with Unix, so it cost a few hours to figure it out.
 I thought I would describe the steps I took while my backup is running :)